• Register Now for a Free Account!

 stabilizer

-A retractable arm located below the waterline mid-ship, which can be extended to help reduce the ship's roll in rough sea conditions.
+A retractable arm located below the waterline mid-ship, which can be extended to help reduce the ship's roll.

 starboard